Interview – Giovanni Lombardo Radice

 CrypticRock.com – Very interesting.
 It seems, from what you are saying, acting in film and on stage is different.

-Giovanni Lombardo Radice – Yes and no. One thing is to have one month at least of rehearsal, which happens in theater.
+Giovanni Lombardo Radice – Yes and no. One thing is to have at least one month of rehearsal, which happens in the theater.
 You have time to study the character, be with others, know the other actors, and such.
 Then you will get into a routine that in two hours you do things.
 The fact of being the character on stage and in the movies, the technique is different.
-A day’s work in the movies is general ten or twelve hours.
+A day’s work in the movies is generally ten or twelve hours.
 So you have to be in character when you are in front of the camera, and switch off when you aren’t.
 The acting in itself is not very different.

 Giovanni Lombardo Radice as Bob in 1980's City of the Living Dead